Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	study.preproc(gibbs=True)

-Unless the data suffer heavily from Gibbs ringing artifacts, we do not advise to use the gibbs ringing removal step as it might blurr out small microstructural features.
+Unless the data suffers heavily from Gibbs ringing artifacts, we do not advise to use the gibbs ringing removal step as it might blurr out small microstructural features.

 -------------------------------
 Susceptibility field estimation